CadenScharpf/First-Predictive-Parser/README.md

 # Lexing with Non-Deterministic Automata

 This simple program automatically implements a lexical analyzer for any list of tokens which are specified using regular expressions.
+At the core of this program, the McNaughton–Yamada–Thompson algorithm is implimented in order to generate NFA's for each specifies regular expression.

 The input has two parts:

 1. The first part of the input is a list of tokens separated by commas and terminated with the # (hash) symbol.
 Each token in the list consists of a token name and a token description.
 The token description is a regular expression for the token.
 The list is of the following form: